 - Vascular: Assess radial and ulnar pulses at the wrist, and assess capillary refill to screen for vascular compromise.

-Standard assessment of suspected fractures of the distal radius includes at least 2 radiographs: a poster-anterior (PA) view and a lateral view.6 A CT is also reasonable for pre-operative planning purposes to determine greater fracture characterization.
+Standard assessment of suspected fractures of the distal radius includes at least two radiographs: a posteroanterior (PA) view and a lateral view.6 A CT is also reasonable for preoperative planning purposes to determine greater fracture characterization.

 The natural history of distal radius fracture depends on the degree of displacement.
 Potential complications of displaced distal radius fracture include malunion, stiffness, weakness, tendon rupture (most commonly of the flexor pollicis longus), carpal tunnel syndrome or median neuropathy, complex regional pain syndrome, compartment syndrome, and post-traumatic arthritis.7 However, fractures of the distal radius that go on to heal within acceptable alignment, either with operative or non-operative treatment, can be expected to have a full recovery.